priimak/til/scala/type_classes_1.md

   imageDimensions.getDimensions(image).width * imageDimensions.getDimensions(image).height
 ```
 At the first glance it appears that you can pass any object `A` into this method.
 That, however, is
 not the case!
-You only pass instances of class `A` for which there exist in the implicit scope
+You can only pass instances of class `A` for which there exist in the implicit scope
 an object or a value of type `ImageDimensions[A]`.
 In our case only instances of
 `JPEGImage` or `TIFFImage` will be accepted by this method.
 Thus we can now do
 ```scala